opentargets/ot-ui-apps/packages/ui/src/components/Viewer/README.md

 | `unhoverAddStyle` | `false` | `boolean` | As `addSsyle` but applied to atoms selected by `unhoverSelection`. |
 | `unhoverOnApply` | | `function` | As `onApply` but applied after an unhover event. |

+Notes:

+- For `eventAppearance` objects passed to the viewer using the `trackHoverAppearance` or the `trackClickAppearance` objects:

+  - The `selection` and `unhoverSelection` properties default to atoms that belong to the hovered track residue (rather than all atoms).

+  - The `onApply` property is ignored.

 ## Shapes

 Showing surfaces, spheres etc, is very similar to showing structures.